Van der Waals interaction in uniaxial anisotropic media: Material properties

-To close this Section, several comments are in order. (i) The dynamical model (\ref{eq:sevenone})-(\ref{eq:seventwo}) is defined only at 5 discrete temperatures listed in Table~\ref{tab:one}.
-It seems reasonable to extend the model to any temperature by fitting the coefficients to the same universal factor $a + b(1 - T/T_c)^{\beta}$.~\cite{Li2004} This is not done in the present work. (ii) It is possible to convert Eqs.~(\ref{eq:sevenone})-(\ref{eq:seventwo}) to a more familiar form by expanding the square and refitting the function to a linear combination of oscillators.
-Such an additional fitting procedure might introduce undesirable errors, and therefore it is not employed here. (iii) Wu et al\cite{Wu1993} provided a data set for another liquid crystal compound 5PCH, thus enabling a similar three-band dielectric model.
+Several comments are now in order. (i) The dynamical model (\ref{eq:sevenone})-(\ref{eq:seventwo}) is defined only at 5 discrete temperatures listed in table~\ref{tab:one}.
+The model can be extended to any temperature by fitting the coefficients to the same universal factor $a + b(1 - T/T_c)^{\beta}$~\cite{Li2004}.
+This is not done in the present work. (ii) It is possible to convert (\ref{eq:sevenone})-(\ref{eq:seventwo}) to a more familiar form by expanding the square and refitting the function to a linear combination of oscillators.
+Such an additional fitting procedure might introduce undesirable errors and therefore is not employed here. (iii) Wu et al~\cite{Wu1993} provided a data set for another liquid crystal compound 5PCH, thus enabling a similar three-band dielectric model.